tls-check/TLS-Check/README.md

 * Some tests are written for execution in my local development environment, should be rewritten
 * write more and better tests, e.g. with different SSL implementations
 * Single standalone program for getting SSL/TLS properties should be rewritten (Net::SSL::GetServerProperties module should provide list of all checks)
-* Split some modules into extra Distributions
+* Split some modules into extra Distributions (e.g. Net::SSL::xxx Modules)
 * publish everything on CPAN (after splitting in distributions)
 * There are some other TODOs … ;-)
 * MX handling works as expected, but should be rewritten, e.g. to better handle categories
+* Heartbleed check uses external executable; should be implemented as module.

 ## Mailing list and support

 There is a mailing list.
-Until there is much traffic, we habe only one for developers and users together.
+Until there is much traffic, we have only one for developers and users together.

 * [Info Page](https://lists.odem.org/sympa/info/tls-check)
 * [Subscribe via web interface](https://lists.odem.org/sympa/subscribe/tls-check)